elnin09/GossipBasedMemberShipProtocol/README.md

 # Gossip Based Membership Protocol
-Implement a heartbeat(gossip) based membership protocol to detect every node join , failure and exist in a distributed system.
+Implement a heartbeat(gossip) based membership protocol to detect every node join , failure and exit in a distributed system.

 **Goals of the protocol**
 * Satisify completeness all the time i.e. every non-faulty process detects every node join,failure and leave.